-Appeal Procedures ~ Single Judge
+Appeal Procedures ~ Full Court

-This brochure gives you basic information about appeal procedures in the Family Court from decisions of Federal Circuit Court judge.
-It deals only with appeals from a decision made by a Federal Circuit Court judge when the jurisdiction of the Family Court is to be exercised by a single judge.
-For appeals from a decision of a Family Court judge or a Federal Circuit Court judge when the jurisdiction of the Family Court is to be exercised by the Full Court, see the brochure Appeal Procedures - Full Court.
+This brochure gives you basic information about appeal procedures in the Family Court.
+It deals only with appeals from a decision made by a Family Court judge or by a Federal Circuit Court judge when the Family Court's jurisdiction is to be exercised by the Full Court.
+See the brochure Appeal Procedures - Single Judge for when the Family Court's jurisdiction is exercised by a single judge.

-If you need information regarding the correct procedure for appeals from decisions made by Family Court registrars or local court magistrates, call 1300 352 000.
+If you need information regarding the correct procedure for 'appeals' (strictly called reviews) from decisions made by Family Court registrars or local court magistrates, call 1300 352 000.